surifirstpin/biplus_documentation/docs/FirstPin website.md

 #### Customer Success

-When it comes to business establishment and success, Acubi software is an innovation that has ability to share and collaborate ideas efficiently.
+When it comes to business establishment and success, BiPlus software is an innovation that has ability to share and collaborate ideas efficiently.

 # FASTER AND SMARTER DECISION MAKING

 #### Benefits of Live Data

-Acubi retrieves the most recent data and assist your financial advisor to focus on analyzing and controlling spontaneously rather than wasting time in data management.
+BiPlus retrieves the most recent data and assist your financial advisor to focus on analyzing and controlling spontaneously rather than wasting time in data management.

 #### Data Manipulation